kimmobrunfeldt/shoot/README.md

         shoot http://mypage.com

-2. Commit screenshots to a separate orphan branch
+2. Commit screenshots to a separate `test/shoot` branch.

-        git checkout --orphan test/shoot
-        git add shoot -A
-        gc -m "New UI"
-        git push

-3. Compare your UI changes using GitHub's image diffing
+3. Push the branch and compare the UI changes with GitHub's image diffing

 ## Install